Capital Gains Tax on Real Estate and Home Sales

 - There are two types of capital gains: short-term assets held for one year or less and long-term assets held for more than one year.

 - The different types of capital gains have distinct tax implications.
-Still, certain exclusions can allow homeowners to avoid paying capital gains tax on some of their profiles, and strategic planning can minimize capital gains tax liability on all types of properties.
+Still, certain exclusions can allow homeowners to avoid paying capital gains tax on some of their profits, and strategic planning can minimize capital gains tax liability on all types of properties.

 What Is a Capital Gains Tax?

-A capital gains tax is a type of tax on the profit obtained when an asset, such as real estate property, has increased in value and is sold.
+A capital gains tax is a type of tax on the profit obtained when an asset, such as real estate, has increased in value and is sold.
 This tax is only triggered upon the sale of the property, so the gain isn’t taxed as it accumulates, only after it’s realized.

 Capital gains tax on real estate provides governments with a source of revenue in the same way income tax does.
 This revenue often goes towards public services and infrastructure.
 By taxing the profits from asset sales, governments can influence investment strategies and economic behaviors.
 For instance, it can deter short-term trading in favor of long-term holding, especially since tax rates differ based on how long the asset is held.